noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 - no cascade mode for timers
 - timers run always
+  - VIA1 timer B can be stopped by configuring it to count PB6 transitions. since the drive-number jumpers are wired there, it will not count.
 - only first timer can be output at port B
 - no TOD clock
 + seperate register for the Timer A latch